HLN Meets: Dawn Gascoigne of akt charity

-Around a quarter of all homeless young people identify as LGBTQ+ – we meet one of the North East women at the nationwide charity leading the fight against these statistics to find out why
+Around a quarter of all homeless young people identify as LGBTQ+ – we meet one of the North East women at the nationwide charity leading the fight against these statistics.

 By Becky Hardy

 In an age of flamboyant Pride celebrations through our streets, every summer, and hit shows like It’s A Sin unquestioned in TV’s primetime slots, it’s easy to think discrimination against the LGBTQ+ community is quickly becoming a thing of the past.

 And yes, acceptance is growing – but it’s doing so much more in the way of the tortoise than the hare.

 Simply coming out – or being outed as LGBTQ+ – can still lead to young people being made homeless.
 Yes, that’s right here in the North East, too.
 In fact, nearly a quarter of all homeless young people in the UK identify as LGBTQ+, and 77% of those people believe coming out to their families was the main reason they became homeless.